Portland shooting suspect followed right-wing activists after spotting them downtown, unsealed arrest warrant says

 A day later, Reinoehl was killed amid a hail of gunfire after a fugitive task force tried to apprehend him outside an apartment complex near Lacey.

 During the encounter at the Tanglewilde Terrace Townhouses, Reinoehl left an apartment and got into a car, and then, after officers used their vehicles to box him in, “produced a handgun,” authorities have said.
-Four officers fired shots at Reinoehl; investigators haven’t determined whether he fired at the officers.
+Four officers fired shots at Reinoehl; investigators say they haven’t determined whether he fired at the officers.
 Reinoehl was killed at the scene.
 A task forced headed by the Thurston County Sheriff’s Office is now investigating Reinoehl’s shooting.

 Reineohl’s death occurred the same day VICE News aired an interview during which he appeared to admit shooting Danielson, but said the act was “totally justified” and done in self-defense to protect a friend.